Huskers win 'unbelievably crazy game' over Michigan State for 20th victory of the season

 That came after Nebraska (20-7) scored six runs in the first two innings, then promptly blew that 6-0 lead as Michigan State scored three in the second inning and three more in the third.

-"Very up and down," NU coach Will Bolt said on the Husker Sports Radio Network of the mood in Nebraska's dugout during the game.
-"You get off to a 6-0 lead, and we've seen our team just kind of run away with it at times...
+"Very up and down," NU coach Will Bolt said on his postgame radio interview of the mood in Nebraska's dugout during the game.
+"You get off to a 6-0 lead, and we've seen our team just kind of run away with it at times. ...
 But we regroup, we found a way, and we made the plays when we needed to make them."

 Nebraska, which couldn't touch Benschoter for six innings, put its leadoff batter on base in the ninth, 10th, 11th and 12 innings before finally breaking through in the 12th.

-Michigan State (12-17) nearly won the game in the 11th inning when Adam Proctor led off with a walk, and pinch runner Gabe Sotres was sacrificed to second base.
+Michigan State (12-17) nearly won the game in the 11th inning when Adam Proctor led off with a walk, and pinch runner Gabe Sotres got to second base on a sacrifice.

 After a fly out failed to advance the runner, Zaid Walker bounced a single into center field.
 NU center fielder Jaxon Hallmark came up firing, gunning down Sotres at the plate to end the inning.

-Hallmark's play set the stage for the 12th, where Spencer Schwellenbach walked, stole second, took third in a throwing error, and scored on a single from freshman Max Anderson.
+Hallmark's play set the stage for the 12th inning, where Spencer Schwellenbach walked, stole second, took third in a throwing error and scored on a single from freshman Max Anderson.

 Later in the inning, Efry Cervantes, who was mired in a 0-for-29 slump that dated back to NU's season-opening series against Purdue, delivered a two-run single for the final margin.